fenago/tableau-server/md/sites/Add Projects and Move Content Into Them - Tableau.md

     OR

--   Have the [Move]{.uicontrol} permission capability for the content (or, for data sources, be the data source owner).
+-   Have the [Move] permission capability for the content (or, for data sources, be the data source owner).

 For more information, see [Move